sofish/pen/build.md

    grunt;
    ```

-   While editing a file, you can use `watch` to automatically rebuild every
+   During development, you can use the `dev` target to automatically rebuild
-   time a file is saved:
+   every time a file is saved:

    ```
-   grunt watch;
+   grunt dev;
    ```

+   This will also spin up a local server on port 8080 so that you can load
+   your changes in a browser: [http://127.0.0.1:8080]